-There are two reasons many car accident legal cases involve changing lanes.
+There are two reasons why many car accident legal cases involve changing lanes.
 First, cars changing lanes creates a naturally higher risk of collision than cars driving straight down the road.
 Second, it can be difficult to prove what happened and who is at fault for the accident.
 Here are some ways to determine who is at fault in a lane-change accident.

-A lane-change accident follows the same law as other car accident case.
+A lane-change accident follows the same law as other car accident cases.
 Fault in a car accident is determined by negligence.
 Negligence is when someone has a duty to someone else and injures them by not meeting that duty.
 For example, drivers have a duty to drive safely, and causing an accident by failing to drive safely is considered negligence.

 If an officer does write a traffic ticket, it will often be useful evidence in proving negligence.
 However, the ticket must be related to the cause of an accident.
 For example, even if the driver that caused the accident had an expired license plate and got a ticket for it, having an expired license plate didn’t cause the accident.
 A ticket for something like an improper lane change or speeding would usually help show that the driver caused the accident.

-Who Is at Fault in A Car Accident When Changing Lanes?
+Who is at Fault in a Car Accident When Changing Lanes?

 The person who was changing lanes will usually be at fault in a car accident involving lane changing.
 The car staying in the same lane generally has a right to continue in that lane.
 It’s similar to how a driver at a yield sign or stop sign needs to wait to have a clear path before they can proceed.
 Like any general rule, there can be exceptions.